What Happens If You Mix Premium And Regular Gas?

 In cars built for Regular, adding in some higher-octane fuel shouldn’t cause any harm.

-However, putting Regular fuel in a Premium car will not only lead to reduced performance but may result in enduring engine damage.
+However, putting Regular fuel in a Premium car will not only lead to diminished performance but may result in permanent engine damage.

 Table of ContentsShow